Digital privacy: Phishing

 Phishing is a common method of obtaining someone's private information.
 This generally consists of an individual (often referred in this context as a hacker), developing a website that looks similar to other major websites that a target person commonly uses.
 The phishing website may look identical to the legitimate site, but its URL could have a variation in spelling or a different domain such as .org instead of .com.
 The target person can be directed to the site through a link in a "fake" email that is designed to look like it came from the website they commonly use.
 The user then clicks on the URL, proceeds to sign in, or provide other personal information, and as opposed to the information being submitted to the website that the user thought they were on, it is actually sent directly to the hacker.
 Phishing attacks commonly obtain bank and financial data as well as social networking website information.

 Online tools can help users protect their information from phishing attacks, including Web browser extensions, which are capable of flagging suspicious websites and links.

+Digital Privacy and Law Enforcement

+Law enforcement has the ability to access users' private data.
+However, many companies like Ring state in their Terms of Service that they do not disclose user information to law enforcement unless the request is properly served on them and required of them to comply.
+Through different court orders like subpoenas and search warrants, law enforcement can access user information, stored content, or other metadata.